Rita Gam

-Rita Gam (born Rita Eleanore MacKay, April 2, 1927March 22, 2016) was an American film and television actress and documentary filmmaker.
+Rita Gam (born Rita Eleanore MacKay; April 2, 1927 – March 22, 2016) was an American film and television actress and documentary filmmaker.
 She won the Silver Bear for Best Actress.

 Background

 Gam was born in Pittsburgh, Pennsylvania, the daughter of Belle (née Fately), who was born in Romania, and Milton A. MacKay, who was born in France to parents from Romania.
 Her father died in New York in 1931 and her mother remarried.
 Gam took the surname of her stepfather, Benjamin J. Gam.

 Career

 Gam was a model before she ventured into acting.
 Her acting career began on Broadway and in television, after which she moved on to films.
 Her Broadway credits included There's a Girl in My Soup, The Insect Comedy, A Flag is Born, and A Temporary Island.

 She appeared first in the 1952 film noir The Thief, which starred Ray Milland.
 In October 1952, she signed a long-term MGM contract.
 Another notable role was Herodias in 1961's King of Kings.

-Gam was an occasional panelist on the famous live broadcast CBS game show What's My Line as well in the 1950s and early 1960s.
+Gam was also an occasional panelist on the televised CBS game show What's My Line during the 1950s and early 1960s.

 She shared the Silver Bear for Best Actress award with Viveca Lindfors at the 1962 Berlin Film Festival, for their performances in Tad Danielewski's No Exit.

-In 1963, Gam was a leading member of The Minnesota Theatre Company in the opening season of The Tyrone Guthrie Theater in Minneapolis.
+In 1963, Gam was a leading member of the Minnesota Theatre Company in the opening season of the Tyrone Guthrie Theater in Minneapolis.
 Gam appeared in a few more American films before working in Europe.
-She returned to the U.S. to appear in small parts in films, including Klute in 1971, before taking up documentary film making.
+She returned to the U.S. to appear in small parts in films, including Klute in 1971, before taking up documentary filmmaking.

-In 2003, she appeared in the rotating cast of the Off-Broadway stage reading of Wit & Wisdom.
+In 2003, she appeared in the rotating cast of the off-Broadway stage reading of Wit & Wisdom.
 In 2004, she appeared in one of a series of ads for the Royal Bank of Scotland.